 'We'll Always Have Paris': Out-of-Country Buyers in the Housing Market

 Previous research has shown that non-local household investors make sub-optimal asset selection and market timing decisions.
-In real estate markets, heterogeneity in investment performance can exist even when controlling for these factors, given that prices are the outcome of a complex search-and-bargaining process.
-Employing unique micro-level transaction data for the Paris housing market, we find that “out-of-country” buyers indeed buy at higher prices and resell at substantially lower prices than local investors, ceteris paribus.
-Furthermore, our evidence suggests that this result is not due to search costs and information asymmetries, but instead stems from wealth-related variation in bargaining intensity.
+However, in real estate markets, heterogeneity in returns can exist even with identical ex ante investment (timing) choices, given that transaction prices are the outcome of a complex search-and-bargaining process.
+Analyzing notarial data for the Paris housing market, we find that “out-of-country” buyers indeed buy at higher prices and resell at substantially lower prices than local investors, ceteris paribus.
+Furthermore, our evidence suggests that this pattern is not due to higher search costs and information asymmetries, but instead stems from wealth-related differences in bargaining intensity.
 Finally, we estimate the causal effect of out-of-country demand shocks on property prices in Paris to be positive but small.

-Keywords: foreign home buyers; secondary residences; information asymmetries; bargaining
+Keywords: foreign home buyers; secondary residences; bargaining; information asymmetries

 JEL Classification: R21; R23; R31; D12; G12